HOME

 1 PM: Opening Ceremony with Amzie Adams, led by Mambo Maggie & our family of initiated Priests.

-3:30 PM: New Orleans Native, Priestess Ava Kay Jones, speaks about her Spiritual Journey, and what it means to be "Voodoo Catholic".
+3 PM: Globally acclaimed New Orleans native, Priestess Ava Kay Jones, speaks about her Spiritual Journey, and what it means to be "Voodoo Catholic".

 7 PM: Closing Ancestral Healing Ritual with Mambo Maggie, Voodoo Authentica's extended family of Initiated Priests and YOU!